 With traces of the past evident in the interesting and unusual details, this is your chance to get up close and personal with Budapest.
 Look out for remnants of the conflicts of WWII and the uprising of 1956, try Hungarian cuisine (so much more to it than just goulash), sample world-renowned wines, and soak your weary rambler’s bones in one of the city’s bath-houses – something Budapest has been known for since the Roman times, with some 123 thermal and 400 mineral springs from 14 different sources.
 Then, maybe catch the sunset with an evening stroll along the Danube.

 Saying goodbye to Budapest, we make our way to the Serbian capital of Belgrade.
 On arrival in Belgrade we’ll enjoy a tour of Serbia’s capital city with a local guide, who will introduce us to the city's highlights, including Republic Square, Bohemian Quarter (Skadarlija), Kalemegdan park and Belgrade fortress.
 This evening we'll enjoy an included dinner.

 DAY 12: Nis - Sofia

-Our first destination today is a stop off in Nis, a historic city in south-eastern Serbia that was ruled by the Turks from the 14th-19th centuries.
-Included in your tour package is a visit to the Tower of Skulls, one of the most prominent reminders of its Ottoman past.
+Our first destination today is a lunch stop off in Niš, a historic city in south-eastern Serbia that was ruled by the Turks from the 14th-19th Centuries.
+During your free time here you can visit the quaint cobbled streets of Tinker's alley, or if you choose to, you can journey away from the city centre to visit the Tower of Skulls.
 We’ll then make our way to Sofia, where we’ll enjoy a driving and walking tour of Bulgaria’s capital city to introduce you to the main sights and help you plan for your free day tomorrow.

 DAY 13: Sofia - Free day